Skip to content

 3. A meaningful OSS contribution

-Pick a project from Chapter VIII.
+Pick a project from the optional Open Source chapter.
 Find a real bug or gap.
 Open the issue.
 Open a PR.
 Cycle through review.
 Get it merged.

 Touches: Open Source, Git, plus whatever the project's stack is.
 Why it's a great capstone: Your name is on a public commit log.
 The PR review is a graded conversation with a stranger - exactly the muscle a forward deployed engineer needs.